Am I required to file a Wisconsin partnership return?

-To file an amended Wisconsin return, use Form 3 and check the "Amended return" box on the front of the return.
-Attach an explanation of any changes made.
+To file an amended Wisconsin return, use Form 3 and check the "Amended return" option in box C on the front of the return.
+Include Schedule AR to explain any changes made.

 I am filing Form 1065-B, U.S. Return of Income for Electing Large Partnerships, for federal purposes.
 What form do I file for Wisconsin?